James Williamson b. 1713 Scotland, d. March 31, 1806

 "Local

-tradition long held that the lower portion of James Williamson’s 300-acre tract,
+tradition long held that the lower portion of James Williamson’s 300-acre

-is recorded in history as having resided on the battle-ground of Houck’s
+name is recorded in history as having resided on the battle-ground of Houck’s

 defeat, and having killed the first man slain in that battle.”
 Reverend Harris was the husband of Agnes